best-training-management-software-systems

 Cons: APIs and webinar integration are only available under the Gold Plan.

 Pricing: Free trial.
-Starter Plan is $199 per month (50 active users), Sliver is $399 per month (100 active users), Gold is $829 (500 active users), and Platinum is $1,199 per month (1,000 active users).
+Silver plan is $399 per month (100 active users), Gold is $829 (500 active users), and Platinum is $1,199 per month (1,000 active users).

 7. Thrive

-You can leverage the platform to track your training sessions, design structured learning journeys, and assess critical metrics with automated analytics and dashboards to maintain your training programmes.
+Thrive is a cloud-based learning and skills platform with training management tools to help you boost your corporate training processes.
+Track training sessions, design structured learning journeys, and assess critical metrics with automated analytics and dashboards to maintain your training programmes.

 Thrive also offers features that can enhance learner engagement through gamification elements like points, badges, and leaderboards.
 These can boost completion rates and aid your employees in upskilling and improving performance.